arunabhg/arunabhg/README.md

 ### Hi there 👋, I am Arunabh Ghosh!

-👨‍💻 I am a Sr. full-stack engineer and I have good experience working with React, Node, Express, and SQL & NoSQL databases
+👨‍💻 I am a Sr. full-stack engineer and I have good experience working in the JavaScript ecosystem especially, React, Node, Express, and SQL & NoSQL databases

 🚀 Professional tools which I widely use or I'm familiar with are listed in **[My Technologies](https://github.com/arunabhg/arunabhg/edit/main/README.md#technologies)** below